hadiyaacguppy/Oasis-iOS/README.md

 ## Base Project iOS/Swift

+# 2.0 VERSION IN SUPPORT ONLY.
+All work should go into the  `3.0` branch

 This is going to be the starting point  for iOS apps written in Swift at TEDMOB

 Dependencies are handled via Carthage and Cocoapods

 - Carthage :